Time as a test-field: the no-boundary universe in motion and a smooth radiation bounce: The Schr odinger equation in quantum cosmology

 Notice that $\ti$ is really a zero-dimensional quantum mechanical variable because it lives on the observer's worldline.
-The variance associated to it can be interpreted as the uncertainty about the time shift $\ti \rightarrow \ti \, + $ constant with which worldline is embedded in spacetime.\footnote{This point of view should be contrasted with that of a WdW equation without time.
+The variance associated to it can be interpreted as the uncertainty about the time shift $\ti \rightarrow \ti \, + $ constant with which the worldline is embedded in spacetime.\footnote{This point of view should be contrasted with that of a WdW equation without time.
 Once a field $q^0$ is chosen as ``time" for the standard relational interpretation, one can use a classical solution $q^a(t)$, on which the wavefunction is peaked, to simply translate $q^0$ into $t$~\cite{Piazza:2024lpt}.
-However, in this case the variable $t$ is merely a re-labeling of $q^0$---it does not introduce any new degree of freedom nor associated variance.} In order to promote $\ti$ to a field one could imagine a dilute gas of observers, each with their own clock, effectively defining a ``time field" everywhere in spacetime.
+However, in this case the variable $t$ is merely a re-labeling of $q^0$---it does not introduce any new degree of freedom nor associated variance.} Equivalently, it is related to the uncertainty of setting the origin of our clock variable along the worldline.
+In order to promote $\ti$ to a field one could imagine a dilute gas of observers, each with their own clock, effectively defining a ``time field" everywhere in spacetime.
 However, in the minisuperspace approach the metric reads, simply,

 and all fields are reduced to zero-dimensional quantum mechanical variables.
 In this limit we thus need just one of these clocks and the Hamiltonian that we get from~\eqref{actionobs} becomes